Isaiah Eisendorf: Early life

 He played high school basketball for Springbrook High School ('14) in Silver Spring, Maryland.
 As a senior Eisendorf was named all-county second-team and All-Met honorable-mention, as well as a Montgomery County All-Star.
 He also played high school football, as a wide receiver and defensive end.

 College

 Eisendorf attended Gannon University.
 He first played college basketball for the Gannon Golden Knights in 2014–16.

-He then transferred and played college basketball at Le Moyne College ('18) for the Le Moyne Dolphins from 2016–18.
+He then transferred and played college basketball at Le Moyne College ('18) for the Le Moyne Dolphins from 2016 to 2018.
 In 2018 Eisendorf was Northeast-10 Conference All-Tournament Team, Northeast-10 Tournament MVP, Northeast-10 All-Conference Second Team, and National Association of Basketball Coaches All-District East Second Team.

 Professional career

-Eisendorf played in the Israeli Basketball Premier League for Hapoel Tel Aviv in 2019–20, and also played in the league for Bnei Herzliya Basket since 2020.
+Eisendorf played in the Israeli Basketball Premier League for Hapoel Tel Aviv in 2019–20, and has also played in the league for Bnei Herzliya Basket since 2020.

 On April 11, 2021, he was loaned to Hapoel Galil Elyon.
-On July 16, 2021 he signed a contract and become a permanent player for Hapoel Galil Elyon.
+On July 16, 2021, he signed a contract and became a permanent player for Hapoel Galil Elyon.